 - Strengthen train and station operators’ training of staff in disability awareness, including involving disabled people in its delivery and requiring staff to have refresher training at least every two years.
 This will ensure disabled passengers, including those with non-visible disabilities, receive a better, more consistent service from all staff whether they book assistance in advance or request assistance on arrival at the station.

-- Reduce the notice period for booking assistance, currently up to 24 hours before travel.
+- Reduce the notice period for booking assistance, previously up to 24 hours before travel.
 We now require operators to enable:

 - booking by 10pm the night before travel by April 2020;

 - booking a minimum of 6 hours before travel by April 2021; and

 - booking a minimum of 2 hours before travel by April 2022.